jdshewey/modman/README.md

 ```

 In the above example, if a module is not detected, the latest version will be installed.
 If it is
-if it is already installed, them modman will check for updates.
+if it is already installed, then modman will check for updates.

 However, you may find that you need to install to a non-default environment or directory,
 need to pin to a specific version of a module, that you want to intall updates only during a